Updated February 2023

-Without healthy habitats our basic survival requirements become severely undermined.
-Note that this is just the benefits to humans.
-Our divorce from the natural world is such that we can pretend that we don’t actually live fully immersed in these habitats.
+Note that these examples are just in relation to a single species, to us humans.
+Healthy habitats are absolutely crucial for the health of all of the species that live within those habitats.
+Our own divorce from the natural world is such that we can pretend that we don’t actually live fully immersed in these habitats ourselves.
 In actual fact we do.
-We are inextricably interconnected at both local and global levels to the place in which we live, and tied to the health and fortunes on a community scale and in the wider context of this planet, or common home.
+We are inextricably interconnected at both local and global levels to the places in which we live; and this planet, our common home.
 Other species can’t even pretend.
 Healthy habitats are where they life, where they sleep, where they hunt and feed and forage, where they find company and companionship and courtship.
-Who are we as a single species to decimate their home?
+Who are we as a single species to decimate their homes?

 Through the narrow metric of carbon budgets, healthy habitats are also invaluable.
-Carbon is the foundational molecule of life on this planet, and as such it is present where there is life in abundance.
+Carbon forms the foundational molecules of life on this planet.
+As such it is present in abundance where there is life in abundance.
 Thus carbon dioxide from the air is stored in solid form in all manner of healthy habitats.
-The two we are most familiar with here in Ireland are woodlands and peatlands.
-In these places it is very visible that when you remove the habitat, or the degrade the health of the habitat, you remove the carbon stores and convert them to atmospheric carbon dioxide again.
+The two habitats we most associate with carbon here in Ireland are woodlands and peatlands.
+In these places it is very visible that when you remove the habitat, or degrade its health, you remove the carbon stores and convert them to atmospheric carbon dioxide again.
 Other habitats undergo exactly the same basic process.
-Oceans, soils, riparian wetlands, scrublands and grasslands (with the full suite of flora and fauna present) all store carbon and thus help to reduce global atmospheric carbon dioxide.
+Oceans, soils, riparian wetlands, scrublands and healthy wild grasslands (with the full suite of flora and fauna present) all store carbon and thus help to reduce global atmospheric carbon dioxide.

 The wonderful thing about working with habitats as a climate measure is that the results are visible almost immediately.
-Whereas carbon savings offer only abstract feedback images of graphs and charts; habitat restoration immediately provides beautiful places to visit, living trees and other plants and animals to watch and enjoy, as well as near-term tangible benefits for flood control, drought resilience, hydrological regulation in rivers and streams, more birdsong, sweeter air and cleaner water.
+Whereas carbon savings offer only abstract feedback images of graphs and charts; habitat restoration immediately provides beautiful places to visit, living trees and other plants and animals to watch and enjoy, as well as tangible, recognisable benefits for flood control, drought resilience, hydrological regulation in rivers and streams, more birdsong, sweeter air and cleaner water.

 Note: Feasta is a forum for exchanging ideas.
 By posting on its site Feasta agrees that the ideas expressed by authors are worthy of consideration.
 However, there is no one ‘Feasta line’.
 The views of the article do not necessarily represent the views of all Feasta members.